The Importance of Keeping Your WordPress Site Secure

 1. Cut Back on Plugin Use

 You should delete plugins and themes you’re not using.
 But it’s worth noting that you should make an effort to limit the total number of plugins you install in the first place.
-To keep your site secure, you need to be scrupulous in the criteria you use to select plugins.
+To keep your WordPress site secure, you need to be scrupulous in the criteria you use to select plugins.

 2. Don’t Download Premium Plugins for Free